 - Preparing and promoting standards for graphics work in the Archaeological Community.

-- To identify and source training for Graphics Archaeologists.
+- Identifying and sourcing training for Graphics Archaeologists.

-The membership of GAG is drawn from those existing members of the IfA who have a background or interest in any aspect of Graphics in archaeology.
-Any members of IfA can opt to join up to GAG.
+The membership of GAG is drawn from those existing members of the CIfA who have a background or interest in any aspect of Graphics in archaeology.
+Any members of CIfA can opt to join up to GAG.

-Membership is also open to non-members of the IfA on payment of a £10 annual fee.
+Membership is also open to non-members of the CIfA on payment of a £10 annual fee.

-Any member of the IfA can opt to sign up to be a member of GAG and receive our mailings.
-Further details on how to join IfA can be found here.
+Any member of the CIfA can opt to sign up to be a member of GAG and receive our mailings (email bulletins).
+Further details on how to join CIfA can be found here.
 As part of the Validation process, archaeologists with a Graphics background can choose to have a portfolio assessment.
 Further information can be found here.
-Non-IfA members can sign up to receive mailings etc. on payment of a £10 annual fee.
+Non-CIfA members can sign up to receive mailings etc. on payment of a £10 annual fee.

-GAG regularly organises a session as part of the IfA annual conference which is usually in April.
-The GAG AGM also takes place at the conference.
+GAG regularly organises a session as part of the CIfA annual conference which is usually in April.
+The GAG AGM sometimes takes place at the conference, but this is announced via email bulletins each year.

 GAG Travelling Exhibition helps promote the work of the group and its members at conferences, museums and open days.
 The content of the exhibition is drawn from contributions submitted by GAG membership and can be tailored for specific themes.
-For information on current and future venues, please click here.
-If you are interested in hosting the exhibition, or you are a GAG member who would like to submit work for the Exhibition, please contact our exhibition officer firstname.lastname@example.org.
+It is usually arranged for the CIfA Conference each year in April, and details on this are sent via email bulletin.
+If you are interested in hosting the exhibition, or you are a GAG member who would like to submit work for the exhibition, please contact us.

-GAG organises occasional workshop events for its members and recently held a successful event in Worcester on Lithics for the Archaeological Illustrator.
-When future events have been finalised, you can find information about them here.
+GAG organises occasional workshop events for its members.
+These have traditionally been in-person and at the CIfA Conference, but in future we are looking to hold more online events.
+When future events have been finalised, you can find information about them here and via bulletins.